netsells/netsells-logger-node/README.md

 # Netsells Logger - Node

 A log formatter for use with Node.

-## TODO:

-* Generate and persist a request id
-* Determine location and set client IP or console in uri
-* Catch and handle exceptions according to the [NS standards](https://netsells.atlassian.net/wiki/spaces/NS/pages/1014136840/Application+Logging)
-* Add support for context

 ## Usage: